lucendio/lecture-devops-code/tutorials/README.md

 corresponding tasks.

-Performing these tasks should help you to familiarize yourself with technologies you might be going to use in your [exercise assignment](https://github.com/lucendio/lecture-devops-materials/tree/master/assignments/exercise.md).
+Performing these tasks should help you to familiarize yourself with technologies you might be going to use in your [project assignment](https://github.com/lucendio/lecture-devops-materials/tree/master/assignments/project-work.md).

 The tutorials vary a bit in their workload but still cover a small scope.
 Solutions may only utilize the basics of the technologies that are involved, while their capabilities would reach